agathevld/Maths-Modelling-Predict-the-5000m-Race-Winner-of-the-2024-Paris-Olympic-Games/README.md

 - **Data Collection**: Historical data of top athletes' performances was combined with simulated race features.
 - **Data Simulation**: Monte Carlo techniques were employed to simulate variables like crowd cheering effect.
-- **Data Analysis and Visualization**: Multiple AI models were trained and evaluated using metrics such as MAE, MSE, and RMSE.
+- **Data Analysis and Visualization**: Features from the performance dataset were analyzed using Linear Regression, Neural Networks, and Random Forest and evaluated using metrics such as MAE, MSE, and RMSE.

 ## Results